benjholla/BrewLog/_posts/2016-10-23-blonde-ale-again.md

 I steeped the grains on the longer end this time, close to the full 30 minutes.
 Used a brew bag for hops again.

 ## Tasting Notes
 Been craving some blonde ales again and this was one of my favorite brews so it was due for a re-brew.
+Near the end of my PhD I was too distracted and the airlock dried out on this one in secondary.
+I tried drinking a little of it, but I wasn't happy with the flavor so I dumped it.
+This was the first batch I ever dumped.